-(1) An education licence gives a rural municipality or city the right to organise teaching and education at the education levels or basic school stages in the respective school.
-The minister responsible for the field decides the granting of an education licence.

-(2) The owner of a school submits an application for an education licence to the minister responsible for the field at least five months before the start of the academic year.

-(3) The following is appended to the application:

-1) the decision to found the school;

-2) the statutes of the school;

-3) the school curriculum;

-4) certificate of the owner of the school regarding the existence of the head of school, head teacher and teachers complying with the qualification requirements;
+- (1) An education licence gives a rural municipality or city the right to organise teaching and education at the education levels or basic school stages in the respective school.
+The minister in charge of the policy sector decides the granting of an education licence. - (2) The owner of a school submits an application for an education licence to the minister in charge of the policy sector at least five months before the start of the academic year. - (3) The following is appended to the application: - 1) the decision to found the school; - 2) the statutes of the school; - 3) the school curriculum; - 4) certificate of the owner of the school regarding the existence of the head of school, head teacher and teachers complying with the qualification requirements;

-5) the written consent of a provider of health services at school to provide health services at school and information about the existence of an activity licence to provide health services at school;

-6) information about the existence of the rooms, buildings, land, classrooms and the furnishings of the school buildings required for the operation of the school and their compliance with the health and safety requirements; (7) [Repealed - RT I, 04.07.2017, 1 - entry into force 01.09.2017] (8) a document certifying payment of the state fee.

-(4) In the event of the first application for an education license a draft school curriculum without any subject syllabi may be submitted instead of a school curriculum.

-(5) In the event of the first application for an education licence an education licence is issued for a term of up to five academic years.
+- 5) the written consent of a provider of health services at school to provide health services at school and information about the existence of an activity licence to provide health services at school; - 6) information about the existence of the rooms, buildings, land, classrooms and the furnishings of the school buildings required for the operation of the school and their compliance with the health and safety requirements; - 7) [Repealed RT I, 04.07.2017, 1 entry into force 01.09.2017] - 8) a document certifying payment of the state fee. - (4) In the event of the first application for an education license a draft school curriculum without any subject syllabi may be submitted instead of a school curriculum. - (5) In the event of the first application for an education licence an education licence is issued for a term of up to five academic years.
 During the period of validity of an education licence issued for a specific term, administrative supervision over the teaching and education carried out by the school is exercised.
-Where no precepts are made in the course of administrative supervision or these are complied with by the prescribed time, the data and documents specified in subsection 3 of this section do not have to be appended to the application for a new education licence and, at the request of the owner of the school, the minister responsible for the field issues the new education licence for an unspecified term, except in the event specified in subsection 6.
-[RT I, 13.03.2014, 4 - entry into force 01.07.2014]
+Where no precepts are made in the course of administrative supervision or these are complied with by the prescribed time, the data and documents specified in subsection 3 of this section do not have to be appended to the application for a new education licence and, at the request of the owner of the school, the minister in charge of the policy sector issues the new education licence for an unspecified term, except in the event specified in subsection 6.
+[RT I, 13.03.2014, 4 entry into force 01.07.2014]

-(6) Where a school operating under an education licence issued for a specific term and applying for a new education licence has submitted documents certifying that the precepts made in the course of administrative supervision have been fulfilled, but in the opinion of the minister responsible for the field new administrative supervision needs to be carried out for the purpose of verifying the actual compliance with the precepts, the minister responsible for the field issues an education licence for a term of up to five academic years.
-[RT I, 13.03.2014, 4 - entry into force 01.07.2014]
+(6) Where a school operating under an education licence issued for a specific term and applying for a new education licence has submitted documents certifying that the precepts made in the course of administrative supervision have been fulfilled, but in the opinion of the minister in charge of the policy sector new administrative supervision needs to be carried out for the purpose of verifying the actual compliance with the precepts, the minister in charge of the policy sector issues an education licence for a term of up to five academic years.